emotion-js/emotion/packages/emotion/README.md

 `cx` takes any number of arguments and returns a string class name.

-- Falsey values are removed from the final string.
+- Falsy values are removed from the final string.
 - If an object value is encountered, any key that has a corresponding truthy value is added to the final string.
-- If an function value is encountered, the return value is wrapped in `cx` and returned.
+- If a function value is encountered, the return value is wrapped in `cx` and returned.

 **Examples**